cory-walker/Airbnb/.ipynb_checkpoints/README-checkpoint.md

 * Airbnb for providing this data'
 * Pandas documentation authors
 * Stackoverflow, for helping me in almost every coding project

+## CRISP-DM notes
+<b>Business Understanding</b><br>
+<i>"Airbnb, Inc. is an online marketplace for arranging or offering lodging, primarily homestays, or tourism experiences.
+The company does not own any of the real estate listings, nor does it host events; it acts as a broker, receiving commissions from each booking." - Wikipedia</i>

+This is hospitality industry data concerning pricing, rental attributes, occupancy, and guest reviews.
+It can provide us insight into all of those fields, and may be able to show seasonality trends over time.

+<b>Data Understanding</b><br>
+The original dataset contains 6 csv files, 3 pertaining to Seattle, and the other to Boston
+* Calendar files contain occupancy over time data
+* listing files contain rental and host attribute information
+* reviews files contain guest reviews and scores

+<b>Prepare Data</b><br>
+The airbnb_wrangle.ipynb file contains code to perform some cleaning, and merging the boston and seattle data files into "airbnb_calendar", "airbnb_listings", and airbnb_reviews" csv files<br>
+airbnb_data_investigation.ipynb contains additional cleaning code alongside data modeling, and graphing code.

+<b>Data Modeling</b><br>
+A Linear regression was chosen for the listing attributes in order to determine their impact on pricing.
+Full details, and result set are contained in the airbnb_data_investigation.ipynb file

+<b>Evaluate the Results</b><br>
+The graphs and tables are fully shown in the airbnb_data_investigation.ipynb file, a non-technical, simplified recap can be found on my github blog: https://cory-walker.github.io/Airbnb/, and the conclusion is below.<br>
+1. We took a look at occupancy rates over time, which showed a downturn in stays during the winter months
+2. We analyzed what characteristics of a rental are correlated to price, and in what direction.
+The evidence shows that room type, property type, number of bathrooms, and possibly the cancellation policy have strong influence over pricing.
+3. We studied how cleaning fees and security deposits can have a negative impact on stays, except with a suprising turn during the low season, where rentals with security deposits experience a boon